mantisbt-plugins/DefaultVersions/README.md

 ## Installation

+Extract the release archive to the MantisBT installations plugins folder:

+    cd /var/www/mantisbt/plugins
+    wget -O DefaultVersions.zip https://github.com/spmeesseman/Releases/releases/download/v1.0.0/DefaultVersions.zip
+    unzip DefaultVersions.zip
+    rm -f DefaultVersions.zip

+Ensure to use the latest released version number in the download url.

-Install the plugin using the default installation procedure for a MantisBT plugin.
+Install the plugin using the default installation procedure for a MantisBT plugin in `Manage -> Plugins`.

 ## Usage